An exceptional and rare Huanghuali six-post canopy bed (Jiazichuang), Late Ming dynasty | 晚明 黃花梨六柱透雕螭龍瑞獸紋圍子架子床

 Late Ming dynasty

-well proportioned, the wide rectangular frame enclosing a soft-mat sleeping surface surmounting a constricted waist carved with pairs of confronting chilong divided by short bamboo-form struts, above a shaped apron carved in low relief with stylised dragons striding amidst scrolling foliage bearing lingzhi fungus, supported on four cabriole legs with animal masks at the shoulders ending in claw-and-ball feet, the six square section posts joined with five openwork panels forming a latticework gallery, each panel comprising three horizontal sections, the two front centre sections decorated with a qilin in a landscape with its head turning backward within a cartouche, the side and back centre of conforming design with sinuous dragons alternating with stylised shou medallions, all between the top section with circular chilong roundels and the lower frieze with curling chilong, the top rail reticulated with similar chilong and shou characters, the posts joined at the top by a canopy of corresponding form
+well proportioned, the wide rectangular frame enclosing a soft-mat sleeping surface surmounting a constricted waist carved with pairs of confronting chilong divided by short bamboo-form struts, above a shaped apron carved in low relief with stylised dragons striding amidst scrolling foliage, supported on four cabriole legs with animal masks at the shoulders ending in claw-and-ball feet, the six square section posts joined with five openwork panels forming a latticework gallery, each panel comprising three horizontal sections, the two front centre sections decorated with a qilin in a landscape, the side and back centre of conforming design with a ferocious lion alternating with medallions enclosing a qilin and a tripod censer, all between the top section with circular chilong roundels and the lower frieze with curling chilong, the top rail reticulated with similar chilong, the posts joined at the top by a canopy of corresponding form

 225.5 by 155 by 206.5 cm, 88¾ by 61 by 81¼ in.

 Beds of this type are essentially a room within a room as their design reflects aesthetic principles of Chinese classical architecture.
 Their six-post construction mimics three-bay buildings such as pavilions, where the roof is supported by posts and the lack of walls merges outdoor and inner space.
 The sophisticated openwork railings recall a building’s balustrade, which have the dual function of creating interest through their decoration and increasing stability.
 In addition, the upper panels under the canopy roof are carved to allow air circulation like the panels under the eaves of buildings.